lorensen/VTKExamples/src/VTKBook/08Chapter8.md

    **Figure 8-43** Creating a point probe.
 Visualization network shown in diagram above.
 C++ code shows inner loop of vtkProbeFilter and resulting image for combustor data (probe.cxx). operation just described.
 (This filter has been generalized so that it can handle more than one input point.) vtkGlyph3D is used to place an oriented, scaled cone at the cursor focal point.
 This gives us visual feedback about the scalar and vector quantities at the probe.
 Of course, we can extract numeric values and display them to the user if this is important.
 8.12 Chapter Summary
 Three important visualization coordinate systems are the world, dataset, and structured coordinate systems.
 The world coordinate system is an x-y-z Cartesian three-dimensional space.
-The dataset

-        Vis.bk Page 315 Tuesday, September 26, 2006 11:21 AM
-      8.13 Bibliographic Notes 315
-coordinate system consists of a cell id, subcell id, and parametric coordinates.
+The datase coordinate system consists of a cell id, subcell id, and parametric coordinates.
 The structured coordinate system consists of (i,j,k) integer indices into a rectangular topological domain.
 Visualization data is generally in discrete form.
 Interpolation functions are used to obtain data at points between the known data values.
 Interpolation functions vary depending on the particular cell type.
 The form of the interpolation functions are weighting values located at each of the cells points.
 The interpolations functions form the basis for conversion from dataset to global coordinates and vice versa.
 The interpolation functions also are used to compute data derivatives.
 Topological operators provide information about the topology of a cell or dataset.
 Obtaining neighboring cells to a particular cell is an important visualization operation.
 This operation can be used to determine whether cell boundaries are on the boundary of a dataset or to traverse datasets on a cell-by-cell basis.
 Because of the inherent regularity of image datasets, operations can be efficiently implemented compared to other dataset types.
 These operations include coordinate transformation, derivative computation, topological query, and searching.